 This one may seem obvious, but sensitive information isn’t just your Social Security number or financial data.
 The attackers in the LinkedIn case used issues opening the attachments they included as avenues to ask about the specific computer the victims used, which is valuable information for a hacker wanting to deploy malware.
 While we’re at it, be wary of memes or social media games that involve your middle or maiden name, the street you grew up on, or other tidbits of information that could be used as a password reset question.
 It’s all fun and games until someone gets hacked!

 Staying current on what’s happening in the cyber threat landscape is crucial to defending your organization.
 But with 80% of all cyberattacks beginning in the supply chain, you’re only as secure as your weakest supplier.
-The Cyber Defense Network, powered by Celerium, helps you empower security at all levels of your supply chain.
-Informational solutions make cybersecurity accessible for your smallest suppliers, while powerful cyber threat intelligence solutions help you share data with your largest suppliers.
+The Cyber Defense Network, powered by Celerium, helps SMB companies that often make up an enterprise supply chain.
 Learn more today!